lukbec85/MoveFilesIntoDateDirectories/ReadMe.md

+I changed it so that it can be used for packing logs.
+Very good design, thanks!

 # Move Files Into Date Directories

 [This PowerShell script](src/MoveFilesIntoDateDirectories.ps1) will scan all files in the `SourceDirectoryPath` and then move them into directories whose name is based on the file's LastWriteTime date.